TuxVinyards/qqX/README.md

 - Use the Github **code/clone** button for the latest tweaks & bug fixes (if needed).

+The installer script will update the settings file with the new feature options.

 ### quickemu quickget X terminal project

 - Full process & version controlled wrapping of both Quickemu & Quickget